LIASY032/TestAndTag/README.md

    > node server.js

+4. Start the frontend using these commands

+   > cd client<br />
+   > npm start

-4. Open local host and add/remove anything you please
+5. Open local host and add/remove anything you please

 ## Contributor